 There are several ways to offer both wholesale and retail through your Shopify store, whether it’s via discount codes, apps, or opening a 2nd storefront.
 Before getting started, however, do your homework.
-Launch Grow Joy collected even more tips from its readers on the subject and there are several other excellent resources to help you make a foray into the wholesale realm.

-The Leap to Retail Ecommerce
+The Leap to Ecommerce

 “We really have gone from originally wanting to only design products and not deal with buyers and consumers, to wanting as much interaction as we can get.
 I think it is partially a response to having spent a number of years working online and communicating only with email and social media.”

 Feeling isolated after years of online-only communication, Fiona’s team began to crave human interaction.
 Cartolina made the move to ecommerce after 7 years of building a successful wholesale business.

 “We wanted to know more about the Cartolina customer, get feedback on our products, and also have an authentic, public presence on the web – not a hidden wholesale site, which confused the average visitor.”

 We wanted to know more about the Cartolina customer, get feedback on our products, and also have an authentic, public presence on the web.

 Adding the website to the mix proved to offer many advantages including larger margins and the ability to market direct to the consumer.
 Fiona reported that the addition of the ecommerce channel also increased wholesale orders by 20%.

 Continuing to nurture the relationships with buyers while simultaneously dealing directly with end consumers became a tricky endeavour.
 “It's important to take care of all of your customers," says Fiona.